 A further screening of promising lines was conducted in 1975B.
 Included in this second group were a number of type IV promising lines.
 The complete results for all material screened to date are presented in Table 29 by growth habit and in Table 30 by days to flowering.
-The definition of the sity, in collaboration with CIAT, has photoperiod response classifications is given at the top of each table.
+The definition of the photoperiod response classifications is given at the top of each table.
 Of the 278 individual genotypes screened, 40 percent are photoperiod insensitive at CIAT field temperatures (mean 23.8°C).
-The existence (CIAT Annual Report, 1974).
-The proviof photoperiod insensitive climbing beans sion of a red light break of 15 min was (IV) is an important finding though there sufficient to induce climbing in some appears to be a higher proportion of type II varieties in the insensitive group (4 days ing stable growth habit did not tend to for late (days from planting to flowering) photoperiod insensitive lines continues.
+The existence of photoperiod insensitive climbing beans (IV) is an important finding though there appears to be a higher proportion of type II varieties in the insensitive group (4 days delay) than type IV.
+Further evaluations will be necessary in type IV to confirm these preliminary observations.
+The search for late (days from planting to flowering) photoperiod insensitive lines continues.
 Many of the photoperiod insensitive lines shown in Table 30 as being late (>44 days to flowering in 12h 20min days) have not proved stable in this character in different sowings at CIAT.